Quantum $L_\infty$ Algebras and the Homological Perturbation Lemma: Transfer

 \subsection{Morphisms}

-The correct notion of morphisms of quantum $L_\infty$-algebras should come from Lagrangian correspondences (see \cite[remark~2.4.6]{gwilliam-thesis}).
-However, we can define a more restrictive notion, a Poisson map preserving the differentials $T_S$. \begin{definition} Given two symplectic vector spaces $(U, \omega_U)$, $(V, \omega_V)$ and solutions of master equation $S_U \in\Fun{U}$, $S_V \in \Fun{V}$, we say that a (possibly not linear) map $\Phi: U\to V$ is a \textbf{quantum $L_\infty$-morphism} if
+The correct notion of morphisms of quantum $L_\infty$ algebras should come from Lagrangian correspondences (see \cite[remark~2.4.6]{gwilliam-thesis}).
+However, we can define a more restrictive notion, a Poisson map preserving the differentials $T_S$. \begin{definition} Given two symplectic vector spaces $(U, \omega_U)$, $(V, \omega_V)$ and solutions of master equation $S_U \in\Fun{U}$, $S_V \in \Fun{V}$, we say that a formal map (fixing the origin) $\Phi: U\to V$ is a \textbf{quantum $L_\infty$-morphism} if

 i.e. if it's a Poisson map, and if

 i.e.